laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 As a summary, we have reviewed in this chapter different models of predictive coding applied to vision.
 We have seen at a macroscopic scale the role of dynamics using Active Inference (see [@sec:AI]).
 Extending such model to a retinotopic map, we could describe a functional traveling wave to disambiguate visual stimuli (see [@sec:maps]).
 However, we have also shown a limit of such models at the microscopic scale (see @sec:spikes).
 In particular, it is not yet understood at the single cell level how 1) information is represented in spiking activity, 2) what is the functional role of traveling waves on cortical surfaces 3) if a common efficiency principle (such as sparse coding) could be used to guide the organization of such highly recurrent networks into a single universal circuit.

 To further explore predictive  (see @sec:spikes) XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX
+To further extend our knowledge of predictive processing in vision, it thus seems necessary to be able to implement full- scale SAMs implementing visual processes.
+However, the three different anatomical seals that we have highlighted above
+(feed-forward, doteral, feedback) seem to be tightly coupled and can difficulty be modeled separately.
+As such, It is highly difficult to produce models which are useful for our understanding [@Brute is].
+For instance, all the models that we have presented here are pre-connected, that is that we have fixed the hyper parameters controlling the interconnection of neurons.
+Though we have provided with simulations showing the role of these hyper-parameters, it seems necessary for a better understanding to further explore their relative effects.
+Indeed, a normative theory for predictive processing should not only provide one possible solution (a given model with one set of hyper parameters)g but with an exploration of all * possible * solutions.
+One first solution is to have a complete understanding of the set of models using mathematical analysis.
+However, this can be difficult, especially for such complex systems.
+Another venue is to develop adaptive strategies to explore the space of different models.
+This can be for instance dichopped using machine learning techniques such as the stochastic gradient descent used in deep learning.
+Another promising solution is to explore bio-inspired adaptive strategies.
+Those exist at different time-scales, from rapid apdaption, slower learning of connections of long-term evolution of hyper- parameters.
+In particular, it is yet not completely understood how
+SNNs perform a spike-lime dependent plasticity.
+This is a future challenge in our understanding of the science of predictive processes in vision.

 # References